Guy Montag

-Guy Montag is a fictional character and the protagonist in Ray Bradbury's dystopian novel Fahrenheit 451 (1953).
+Guy Montag is a fictional character and the protagonist in Ray Bradbury's dystopia novel Fahrenheit 451 (1953).
 He is depicted living in a futuristic town where he works as a "fireman" whose job is to burn books and the buildings they are found in.

 Role in plot

 At the opening of the novel, he is happy in his work destroying books and never wonders about his role as a tool of thought suppression.
 Several events cause him to question his own existence: